 Secure Telephone Identity (STI) Certificate: A public key certificate used by a service provider to sign and verify the PASSporT.

 Service Provider Code: In the context of this document, this term refers to any unique identifier that is allocated by a Regulatory and/or administrative entity to a service provider.
 In the US and Canada this would be a Company Code as defined in [ATIS-0300251].

+Service Provider Code (SPC) Token: An authority token that can be used by a SHAKEN Service Provider during the ACME certificate ordering process to demonstrate authority over the identity information contained in the TN Authorization List extension of the requested STI certificate.
+The SPC Token complies with the structure of the TNAuthList Authority Token defined by [draft-ietf-acme-authority-token-tnauthlist], but with the restriction for SHAKEN where the TNAuthList value contained in the token’s "atc" claim identifies a single Service Provider Code.

 Signature: Created by signing the message using the private key.
 It ensures the identity of the sender and the integrity of the data [RFC 4949].